Evaluating the Safety and Efficacy of Oral Encapsulated Microbiota Transplantation Therapy in Peanut Allergic Patients

 - • 1.
 Patients with a history of severe anaphylaxis to any food (hypotension requiring vasopressor support, hypoxia requiring mechanical ventilation, or neurological compromise)

 - • 2.
-Patients with a history of IgE mediated reactions to food (excluding allergic reactions to peanut, tree nuts, egg and milk, provided that MTT does not contain traces of these l food estimated to be above the LOAEL in 5 capsules combined, and excluding oral allergy syndrome).
+For Part A, patients with current diagnosis of an IgE mediated reactions to food (excluding allergic reactions to peanut, tree nuts, egg and milk, provided that MTT does not contain traces of these food estimated to be above the LOAEL in 5 capsules combined, and excluding oral allergy syndrome, and excluding other foods that the MTT donor avoided)

-- • 7.
-Patients who have received peanut oral immunotherapy within the past 6 months.
+- • 8.
+Patients who have received peanut oral immunotherapy within the past 6 months (Part A only).

-- • 16.
-Patient with an allergy to Vancomycin or Neomycin
+- • 17.
+Patient with an allergy to Vancomycin or Neomycin or any component to the capsules.

 About Rima Rachid